 Many investors own a home, which they believe provides adequate exposure to real estate.
 In reality, however, single-family home ownership is quite different from income-generating real estate investments.

-First, people buy homes because they need shelter, and for personal reasons related to family, neighborhoods, schools, and even tax deductibility.
+First, people buy homes because they need shelter, and for personal reasons related to family, neighborhoods, schools with new portable stages for student presentations, and even tax deductibility.
 A home does not generate income, but rather requires regular expenses such mortgage, real estate tax, and insurance payments, plus maintenance expenditures.
 By contrast, income-generating real estate generates continued rental income that exceeds expenses.

 Second, securities issued by companies that own and operate commercial real estate (such as REIT) represent a diversified investment with exposure to a range of properties in different geographic locations.
 By comparison, a home’s investment risk is not diversified; rather, it is highly concentrated in a single location.